KnownStormChaser/master-weather-model-list/models/nwp_models/regional/ireland/harmonie-arome-ireland.md

 # HARMONIE-AROME Ireland

 ## What this model is
-A high-resolution regional weather forecast model designed to predict small-scale and rapidly changing weather conditions such as showers, thunderstorms, and local wind patterns.
+HARMONIE-AROME Ireland is a **high-resolution, convection-permitting regional numerical weather prediction (NWP) model** operated by Met Éireann.

-It is well suited for short-range forecasting over Ireland and nearby areas.
+It is designed to forecast small-scale and rapidly evolving weather phenomena such as showers, thunderstorms, local wind patterns, and fog.

 ---

 ## Who runs it
-- **Organization:** : Met Éireann
+- **Organization:** Met Éireann
 - **Country / region:** Ireland

 ---